 It used to be simple to set up a simple business account, but today ID checks and tough measures to get approved, means the small indie shopkeeper or online entrepreneur may have trouble even getting an account, especially if you don’t want to pay huge fees.
-If you work from home you likely want a virtual business address (for privacy), so here’s a look at how to simply set up a business account to go alongside it.
+See how to (simply) verify your identity and set up a virtual office address.

 Ethical Business Accounts

 These are not instant, so you’ll have to go through the usual rounds of getting approved.
 But at least you know in these cases, your money is being used to do good.